berthelemy/mark.berthelemy.net/collections/_posts/2020-12-14-first-contact.md

 ## New clients

-For most of my new clients, I will ask:
+For most of my new clients, I ask:

-- What are you about?
+1. What are you about?
 What do you do and why?
-- What are the problems you're experiencing that you want my help with?
+2. What are the problems you're experiencing that you want my help with?
-- How big are those problems?
+3. How big are those problems?
 (If you can quantify them in some way that's incredibly useful)
-- What have you tried already?
+4. What have you tried already?
-- What are you hoping to achieve?
+5. What are you hoping to achieve?

 The answers to these help me to assess where you are in your thinking and how I might be able to add value.